docker-library/docs/crate/user-feedback.md

+## Documentation

+Documentation for this image is stored in the [`%%REPO%%` directory](https://github.com/docker-library/docs/tree/master/%%REPO%%) of the [`docker-library/docs` GitHub repo](https://github.com/docker-library/docs).
+Be sure to familiarize yourself with the [repository's `REAMDE.md` file](https://github.com/docker-library/docs/blob/master/README.md) before attempting a pull request.

 ## Issues

-If you have any problems with, or questions about this image, please contact us through a [GitHub issue](https://github.com/crate/docker-crate/issues).
+If you have any problems with or questions about this image, please contact us %%MAILING-LIST%% through a [GitHub issue](%%GITHUB-REPO%%/issues).

 If you have any questions or suggestions we would be very happy to help you.
 So, feel free to swing by our IRC channel `#crate` on [Freenode](http://freenode.net).